margheRita.Rmd

 quantities:

-Such quantities are used to score the similarity among precursors of features and metabolites, as well as their MS/MS spectra.
+Such quantities are used to score the similarity among precursors of features and metabolites, as well as their MS/MS peaks.

 The function select_library() provides a means to select